Unifying Short and Long-Term Tracking with Graph Hierarchies

 \PAR{Edge association cues}.
 We compute input edge embeddings to the GNN in each \blockname by feeding an initial vector of concatenated pairwise association features to a light-weight multi-layer perception $\text{MLP}_{\text{edge}}$.
-The initial vector computation is a generalization and extension of that of \cite{mpntrack} to tracklets and considers the spatial and motion-based proximity, time distance, and reID embedding-based appearance similarity between nodes.
+The initial vector computation is a generalization and extension of \cite{mpntrack} to tracklets, and based on spatial and motion-based proximity, time distance, and reID embedding-based appearance similarity between nodes.
 For appearance, we consider the average embedding vector over all detections in the tracklet which is more robust than that of a single detection.
 For spatial, size, and time proximity, we use the closest detections in time for each pair of nodes.
 Explicitly working with tracklets allows us to utilize motion, a strong cue that ~\cite{mpntrack} does not exploit.
-We add a motion component to initial edge embeddings by computing the Generalized IoU \cite{rezatofighi2019generalized} of the forward and backward propagated positions by a linear motion model for every pair of tracks.
+Given tracklets $T_u$ and $T_v$, we estimate their pixelwise velocities as $v_u$ and $v_v$, respectively.
+We then forward propagate $u$'s last position and backward propagate $v$'s first position until their middle time point $t^{\text{mid}} \eqdef (t_{v_1} - t_{u_{n_u}}) / 2$.
+Formally, we compute $pos_{u\rightarrow v}^{\text{fwrd}} \eqdef b_{u_{n_u}} + t^{\text{mid}}v_u$ and $pos_{v\rightarrow u}^{\text{bwrd}} \eqdef b_{v_1} - t^{\text{mid}}v_v$, to obtain the edge feature $GIoU(pos_{u\rightarrow v}^{\text{fwrd}}, pos_{v\rightarrow u}^{\text{bwrd}})$, where $GIoU$ is the Generalized Intersection over Union score~\cite{rezatofighi2019generalized}.
 For further details, we refer to the supplementary material.

 \PAR{Weight sharing}. \blocknameplural use the same GNN architecture at every hierarchy level.
 We observe that we can \textit{share parameters and learnable weights} among the GNNs used for each SUSHI block.
 To do so, we additionally learn a level embedding $\phi_l$ for each level $l$ in our hierarchy.
 Level embeddings are added to the output edge embeddings produced by $\text{MLP}_{\text{edge}}$, and allow edge embeddings to encode the specific feature differences to be expected at each hierarchy level (e.g. larger time distances or spatial displacements at higher levels).
 By sharing weights among levels, we boost the number of training samples that our GNNs have, as they now can benefit from data from multiple hierarchy levels.
 Empirically, we observe improved performance and convergence speed, together with a reduction in overall parameter count.